xtmtd/Phylogenomics/scripts/README.md

 4. Input the option for input alignments: 1. amino acid; 2. nucleotide.
 Enter the number which alignments be choosen.
 5. Input the option for trimming tool: 1. trimAl; 2.
 BMGE; 3.
 ClipKIT.
 Enter the number which trimming tools be choosen.
 6. After selecting the appropriate tool, enter the corresponding file and the absolute path as prompted.
-7. Input the name of output directory, e.g., 4-trim.
+7. Input the name of output directory, e.g., 4-trim/.
 All the fasta files after trimming will be placed in this folder.
+8. Please input the folder names (with its path) containing nucleotide alignments, for example '3-faa_align/fna', e.g., 3-faa_align/fna/.
+(This step is performed only when 1 [amino acid] is selected in Step 4, and 3 [ClipKIT] is selected in Step 5)

  ● **loci_filtering_alignment-based.sh:**